TropComplique/lda2vec-pytorch/README.md

 # lda2vec
-pytorch implementation of Moody's lda2vec, a way of topic modeling using word embeddings.
+`pytorch` implementation of Moody's lda2vec, a way of topic modeling using word embeddings.
 The original paper:
 [Mixing Dirichlet Topic Models and Word Embeddings to Make lda2vec](https://arxiv.org/abs/1605.02019).

 **Warning:**
 I, personally, believe that lda2vec algorithm isn't working.
 Sometimes it finds a couple of topics, sometimes not.
 Usually a lot of found topics are a total mess.
 The algorithm is prone to poor local minima.
-It strongly dependents on initialization of initial topic assignments.
+It greatly dependents on values of initial topic assignments.

 ## Loss
 The training proceeds as follows.
-First, convert a document corpus to a set of tuples `{(document id, word, the window around the word) | for each word in the corpus}`.
+First, convert a document corpus to a set of tuples
+`{(document id, word, the window around the word) | for each word in the corpus}`.
 Second, for each tuple maximize the following objective function

 ![objective function](loss.png)